antennapedia/antennapedia.com/src/thick/mc_okay.md

 "I might ask you to prove that."

 "You need to feed me a politician first, yeah?
-One who's just come off Andrew Marr and leaked five secret trade agreements."
+One who's just come off Andrew Marr and leaked secret trade agreements."

 "I'll let you know next time I run across one of those."